stoplightio/spectral/docs/guides/4-custom-rulesets.md

 This code example adds two rules: `valid-rule` and `only-new-json-schema`, things should look fairly familiar for anyone who has used the JSON or YAML formats.

 For those of you using custom functions, the keywords `functions` & `functionOptions` have been removed, as they were designed to help Spectral find your functions.
 Now functions are passed as a variable, instead of using a string that contains the name like the JSON/YAML formats.

-For now the JSON, YAML, and JS formats are all being maintained, and there are no current plans to drop support for any of them.

 ## Aliases